An FPT algorithm for Matching Cut and d-cut: Introduction

 \section{Introduction}

-For a graph $G=(V,E)$, $(A,B)$ is a partition of $G$ if $A\cup B = V$ and $A\cap B= \emptyset$.
-Further, if both $A\neq \emptyset$ and $B\neq \emptyset$ then $(A,B)$ is called a \textit{cut}.
-The set of all the edges with one endpoint in $A$ and another in $B$ denoted by $E(A,B)$ is called an \textit{edge cut} and size of the edge cut is defined as $|E(A,B)|$.
-A matching is an edge set $M\subseteq E$ such that no two edges $e_i, e_j \in M$ share any endpoint.
-A cut $(A,B)$ is a matching cut if every vertex in $A$ (resp. $B$) has at most $1$ neighbor in $B$ (resp $A$).
-Equivalently a cut $(A,B)$ is matching cut if edge cut $E(A,B)$ is a matching.
-Note that as per these definitions matching cut can be empty, and not all matching whose removal disconnects a graph need to be a matching cut.
-The MATCHING CUT problem is to decide if a given undirected graph $G$ has a matching cut or not.
+Given a graph $G=(V,E)$, a cut $(A,B)$ is a matching cut if every vertex in $A$ (resp. $B$) has at most $1$ neighbor in $B$ (resp $A$); equivalently a cut $(A,B)$ is matching cut if edge cut $E(A,B)$ is a matching.
+Note that as per these definitions matching cut can be empty, and not every matching whose removal disconnects a graph needs to be a matching cut. {\matchingcut} is the problem of deciding if a given undirected graph $G$ admits a matching cut or not. \paragraph{}

+{\matchingcut} has been extensively studied.
+Graphs admitting matching cuts were first discussed by Graham \cite{graham1970primitive}.
+Chv{\'{a}}tal \cite{Chvatal84} proved {\matchingcut} to be NP-Complete for graphs with maximum degree 4.
+Bonsma \cite{DBLP:journals/jgt/Bonsma09} proved {\matchingcut} to be NP-complete for planar graphs with maximum degree 4 and with girth 5.
+Kratsch and Le \cite{DBLP:journals/tcs/KratschL16} provided an exact algorithm with running time $O^*(1.414..^n)\footnote{We use $O^*$ notation which suppresses polynomial factors. }$ and also provided a single exponential algorithm parameterised by the vertex cover number.
+Komusiewicz, Kratsch and Le \cite{DBLP:journals/dam/KomusiewiczKL20} further improved the running time of branching based exact algorithm to $O^*(1.3803^n)$ and also provided a SAT based $O^*(1.3071^n)$-time randomized algorithm.
+They also provided single exponential algorithm parameterized by distance to cluster and distance to co cluster.
+Aravind, Kalyanasundaram and Kare \cite{DBLP:conf/cocoa/AravindKK17} provided fixed parameter tractable algorithms for various structural parameters including treewidth.
+Recently hardness and polynomial time solvable results have been obtained for various structural assumptions in \cite{DBLP:journals/tcs/LeL19,DBLP:conf/cocoon/HsiehLLP19}.